Last updated on August 24th, 2023 at 07:53 am

 We’ll also go over some special considerations for newborn kittens (namely, should you even bathe them at all?).

-Foolproof Tips to Bathe Your Cat
+Foolproof Tips On How To Bathe A Cat

 Ever try to bathe your cat?
 I have.
 When I was a kid, we had a cat named Buttons.